 Part Five Certifications for Travel Nurses

-While there is no specific national nursing certifications for a Travel Nurse, having advanced RN certifications can make an individual look more desirable to hospitals.
+While there are no specific national nursing certifications for a Travel Nurse, having advanced RN certifications can make an individual look more desirable to hospitals.
 There are a plethora of nationally recognized certifications including,

 - CCCTM - Certified in Care, Coordination, and Transition Management

 - CMSRN - Certified Medical Surgical Registered Nurse

 - CNOR - Certified Nurse Operating Room

 The most common certifications for Travel Nurses are,

 - CPN - Certified Pediatric Nurse

 - CCRN - Certified Critical Care Nurse

 - CEN - Certified Emergency Nurse